R U the Girl

-R U the Girl (also known as R U the Girl with T-Boz and Chilli) is an American reality television music competition series that aired on UPN in 2005.
-The series featured Tionne "T-Boz" Watkins and Rozonda "Chilli" Thomas, the remaining members of the all-girl R&B group TLC whose former member, Lisa "Left Eye" Lopes, died in a car crash in Honduras in 2002.
+R U the Girl (also known as R U the Girl with T-Boz and Chilli) is an American reality television music competition series that aired on UPN from July 27 to September 21, 2005.
+The series featured Tionne "T-Boz" Watkins and Rozonda "Chilli" Thomas, the remaining members of the R&B girl group TLC whose former member, Lisa "Left Eye" Lopes, died in a car crash in Honduras in 2002.
 Initially promoted by the network as a contest to replace Lopes 3 years after her death, both Watkins and Thomas clarified that the winner of the contest would not be joining TLC full-time and would not be a full-time replacement member; the winner would only provide guest vocals on a new single by the duo.

 Synopsis

 On June 25, 2004, Tionne Watkins and Rozonda Thomas announced that they were pitching a reality television show that was eventually picked up for development by UPN.
 The casting tour for the series began on February 5, 2005 in Los Angeles, with tour stops in New York City, Chicago, Dallas, Washington, D.C., Atlanta, and Miami.
 After the semifinalists were selected, they were each judged on their ability to sing by Watkins and Thomas.
+The selected finalists then moved into a house in Atlanta together, where they were given challenges set by Watkins and Thomas that tested their ability to work with each other, as well as their singing, rapping, dancing and styling skills, their creativity and their personalities.
+The finalists were narrowed down to the top two, who would then each train with Watkins and Thomas to learn a dance routine and contribute vocals for a new single from TLC, with Watkins and Thomas personally selecting the winner to appear on and perform the single with them.
 Filming for the main episodes concluded on April 26, 2005.

 The program aired nine episodes, with seven episodes being the main episodes, the eighth episode being an overview of the series and original TLC home videos, and the ninth being the series finale.
 The episodes' names are also puns based on TLC's songs.
-The finale episode was aired live and featured the final two contestants O'so Krispie and Mirrah Fay-Parker.
+The finale episode was broadcast live from the Orpheum Theatre in Los Angeles, and featured the final two contestants, O'so Krispie and Mirrah Fay-Parker.
 Krispie (Tiffany Baker), a 20-year-old choreographer from Atlanta, was ultimately chosen as the winner and performed the single "I Bet" with Watkins and Thomas on the series finale.